grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/24 distribute-workloads.md

 For example, imagine a social media site that typically receives 100 concurrent users.
 Of those, 80 might visit their contacts page, and 20 might view the news.
-To configure such a distribution, make two scenarios with different throughput or VUs:
+To configure such a distribution, make two scenarios with different throughputs or VUs:

 ```javascript
 import http from "k6/http";